 Children should never be in the pool without adult supervision.
 If you have a small child, install a fence around the swimming pool that restricts your child’s access to it.
 You should also install an automatic pool safety cover.
 A pool alarm adds an extra layer of safety.
 Consider teaching your child to swim to reduce the chance of drowning.

 - Prevent Strangulation

-Some kids love to play with cords that could lead to hazardous situations.
+Some kids love to play with cords which could lead to hazardous situations.
 Make sure small children don’t have access to cords (including jewelry, bags, drawstrings in clothes, etc.).
-You can use cord wraps to keep window and other cords out of reach of your kids.
+You can use cord wraps to keep the window and other cords out of reach of your kids.

 - Prevent Choking

 Keep small objects (like coins, toys with small parts, batteries, etc.) out of your child’s reach.
 Cut up foods into small pieces and encourage your child to chew them well.
 Make sure your kid is always in a sitting position while eating.
 Avoid small, hard, and slippery foods (like nuts or candies) under the age of four (source).
 Small children should eat only under the supervision of an adult.

 - Prevent Poisoning

 Keep medications and hazardous chemicals in their original container and out of reach of kids (high up or locked in a cabinet).
 Make sure you never leave the packaging of any chemical open, not even for a moment.